QC20/Screensaver-LDR/README.md

 # Code Explanation - Particle Simulation

 This code is a particle simulation program implemented in Processing.
 It creates a visual display of particles moving on a screen based on the mouse position and sensor input from an Arduino board.
+For this particular example, I used an LDR sensor, but you can essentially use any type of sensor input and modify the code accordingly.

 ## Prerequisites